 At least, when finding a school for your kids here in Rome, it will be pretty easy.
 The Italian capital has a lot of prestigious institutions, a good number of which are private and international.
 If you're from the US, you might want to enroll your kids in the American Overseas School of Rome if you want them to graduate with an American High School Diploma.
 The Castelli International School, on the other hand, has one of the most beautiful campuses in all of Rome.
 But it's actually Core International School that will improve your kids' Italian as well as encourage them to go for extra-curricular activities.

 Since Italy's healthcare operates on a universal system, becoming a legal resident here will automatically grant you access to it.
 Called the Servizio Sanitario Nazionale (SNS), the Italian government ensures that most, if not all the people in the country will get efficient and effective healthcare at lower costs.
 And since you're moving to Rome, you're doubly lucky!
-There's a good many prominent hospital in the city that can and will treat all sorts of health problems.
+There are a good many prominent hospitals in the city that can and will treat all sorts of health problems.
 A good example is the Concordia Hospital, which is famous for its track record of successful surgeries.
 The Rome American Hospital, on the other hand, is the finest English-speaking medical center in the city.

 The crime rates in Rome aren't all that high, but it could be better.
 The Italian capital was never the safest place in the world, but it was also never the most dangerous either.
 As of now, the general crime rate here is at 53.21%, pretty moderate though higher than many other major cities in the world.
 Corruption, bribery, vandalism, and theft are four of the most commonly committed crimes here, three of which are generally non-violent.
 And if you're wondering how safe it is to walk around the city, it's 72.54% safe during the day and 45.55% safe at night.